Skip to main content

 Price & Value

-At $198.78, the iSpring RCC7AK is one of the best deals in home water filtration.
+The iSpring RCC7AK sits in the $100–$250 range, making it one of the best deals in home water filtration.
 You get a complete 6-stage RO system with alkaline remineralization backed by 18,000+ reviews.
-The Waterdrop at $429 is more than double the price.
+The Waterdrop commands a $250–$500 price tag — more than double what the iSpring costs.
 While the Waterdrop offers real advantages in speed and efficiency, the iSpring's price-to-performance ratio is genuinely remarkable.
-Annual filter costs also favor the iSpring at roughly $60-80 versus $100-130 for the Waterdrop's proprietary cartridges.
+Annual filter costs also favor the iSpring, with replacement cartridges running roughly half the cost of the Waterdrop's proprietary filters.

 Space & Installation